GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/08-educationalMaterials.md

 * Clone repositories to your local machine
 * Create changes and commit and push changes to GitHub
 * Fetch and pull new changes to update your local repository
-* Understand what branches are and how to use them

 **Modelling in GBADs:**

 * Clone the AHLE repository
-* Make changes and commit them to the development branch
+* Make changes and commit them
 * Pull changes that your collaborators are making on the repository

 ---